WindexIM/web/e/README.md

 # I'm not associated with Eagtek or Mojang, and none of these clients were made by me.
-I'm hosting these HTML files (that have already been published countless times by people) for archivation purposes, and to let people frolick around school blocking systems.
+I'm hosting these HTML files (that have already been published countless times by people) for archivation purposes.
 I have not worked on Eaglercraft.